Atomic Swaps

-- The taker streams a live price from the maker over WebSocket (receives an
+- The taker requests live quotes from the maker over WebSocket (each

-POST /api/v1/swaps/init— the maker locks the exchange rate and returns aswapstringandpayment_hash. - The taker’s RGB Lightning Node whitelists the
+POST /api/v1/swaps/init— the maker locks the exchange rate and returns aswapstring, apayment_hash, and anaccess_token.
+Theaccess_tokenis returned only once — store it alongside the payment hash, as it is required to poll the swap status later. - The taker’s RGB Lightning Node whitelists the

 swapstring(authorising it to route through the node). - The taker calls